vkurko/calendar/README.md

 Determines when event fetching should occur.

 When set to `true` (the default), the calendar will only fetch events when it absolutely needs to, minimizing HTTP requests.
 For example, say your calendar starts out in month view, in February.
-EventCalendar will fetch events for the entire month of February and store them in its internal storage.
+The Event Calendar will fetch events for the entire month of February and store them in its internal storage.
 Then, say the user switches to week view and begins browsing the weeks in February.
 The calendar will avoid fetching events because it already has this information stored.

 When set to `false`, the calendar will fetch events any time the view is switched, or any time the current date changes (for example, as a result of the user clicking prev/next).